Steps & Requirements to Become a Medical Coder

 State Licensure for Medical Coders

-As mentioned, medical coders do not often require state licensure (BLS 2022).
-Certification through AHIMA or AACP is recommended to demonstrate a commitment to the profession and stand out on job applications.
+As mentioned, medical coders do not often require state licensure (BLS 2024).
+Certification through AHIMA or AAPC is recommended to demonstrate a commitment to the profession and stand out on job applications.
 Some employers may also require medical coders to hold a valid certification to meet minimum qualifications.

-For complete details on what to expect during test day and how to study for the exam, the NCRA provides a CTR Exam Candidate Handbook.
-Registration for the CTR exam is $425 for non-members and $325 for NCRA members.
+The NCRA provides a CTR Exam Candidate Handbook for complete details on what to expect during test day and how to study for the exam.
+Registration for the CTR exam is $425 for non-members and $325 for NCRA members as of 2024.